AltoRetrato/evernote2obsidian/README.md

 ### Limitations of evernote2obsidian
 - **Platform:** Currently tested only on Windows 11, but should support Linux, Mac, and any other OS that can run Python.
 - **Tasks OR Links:** `evernote2obsidian` requires backing up your Evernote data with [evernote-backup](https://github.com/vzhd1701/evernote-backup/) to correctly convert note links, as it collects all necessary information via Evernote API.
 Unfortunately, it still doesn't support Evernote "tasks" (see [this issue](https://github.com/vzhd1701/evernote-backup/issues/39)).
 Tasks could be converted from `.enex` files, but those files lack information required to properly convert note links.
 As I don't use tasks in Evernote, I chose to support links over tasks.
-- Some of the limitations from Obsidian Importer and YARLE (such as super/subscript, font colors, etc.) are simply features not supported by Markdown, yet they are supported in Obsidian with simple HTML tags.
-Even though evernote2obsidian can optionally use those HTML tags, Obsidian doesn't support mixing Markdown and HTML tags.
-For example, if you try to have something like a superscript text in italics with `_<sup>superscript</sup>_`, your text will only appear as <sup>superscript</sup> (but not italic).
-A workaround is to use _more_ HTML tags, i.e., `<i><sup>superscript</sup></i>` produces <i><sup>superscript</sup></i>.
-That is something that the program _could_ but isn't doing at the moment (in order to keep your notes with as much Markdown as possible).
+- Some unsupported features in Markdown (such as superscript, subscript, font colors, etc.) are not converted by Obsidian Importer and YARLE.
+However, these features are supported in Obsidian through simple HTML tags.
+Although evernote2obsidian can optionally use these HTML tags, Obsidian's support for them can be inconsistent depending on the "viewing mode."<br/>For example, in "reading" mode, Obsidian supports mixing Markdown and HTML tags, such as creating superscript text in italics with `_<sup>superscript</sup>_`.
+However, in "editing" mode, the text will only appear as <sup>superscript</sup> (not italicized).
+A workaround is to use additional HTML tags.
+For instance, `<i><sup>superscript</sup></i>` produces <i><sup>superscript in italics</sup></i> in both reading and editing modes.<br/>This is something the program could handle but does not currently implement, as the aim is to retain as much Markdown as possible in your notes.

 ---